BladeColdsteel/BladeColdsteel.github.io/README.md

 This repository is a test using ChatGPT to create the website to have something to work off of and base elements around.

 It is not intended to be used solely as the websites base model.
+But it is the current Model to be able to get the website useable for an event.